Qazeer/InfoSec-Notes/General/File_Transfer.md

-# General - File Transfer
+# General - File transfer

 On Linux, it is recommended to verify the integrity of the transferred file using the built-in `md5sum`.